neondatabase/website/content/flow/index.md

 ## How Neon reimagines them

 To fix this broken system, we propose rethinking database workflows.
-Instead of using separate instances as independent development environments, we embrace the concept of **ephemeral environments**—environments that are by default short-lived, instantly deployable, active only when being used, and programmatically created or deleted.
+Instead of using separate, long-lived development instances, we embrace the concept of **ephemeral environments**—environments that are by default short-lived, instantly deployable, active only when being used, and programmatically created or deleted.

 These ephemeral environments replicate an exact copy of both the schema and data from a parent environment.
-This allows teams to focus on maintaining a single parent environment while spinning up as many ephemeral environments as needed, without manual maintenance.
+Teams can concentrate on managing this single parent environment while easily spinning up many ephemeral environments from it, without needing manual maintenance.

 How do you do it?
 With [Neon branches](https://neon.tech/docs/introduction/branching).